 Cervical Cancer Awareness Month– Highlights issues related to cervical cancer, Human Papilloma Virus (HPV) and the importance of early detection, education and the emotional issues related to battling cervical cancer and HPV.
 There is also a Free Pap Test Day, typically held on the second Friday in January for women who have not had a Pap test in three years.

-Human Trafficking Awareness Month– Raises awareness of the rise in human trafficking in the United States, and dispels the myth that human trafficking only happens outside of the U.S. National Human Trafficking Awareness Day is January 11th.
+National Slavery and Human Trafficking Awareness Month– Raises awareness of the rise in human trafficking in the United States, and dispels the myth that human trafficking only happens outside of the U.S. National Human Trafficking Awareness Day is January 11th.

 National Stalking Awareness Month– Challenges the United States to fight stalking through public awareness, education, and policy making.